LMUK-RADONC-PHYS-RES/chemo_outcome_prediction/README.md

-# Outcome prediction for elderly heand&neck cancer patients receiving chemotherapy
+# Outcome prediction for elderly head&neck cancer patients receiving chemotherapy

 Framework to train and validate an artficial neural network (ANN) for the prediction of progression-free-survival (PFS) or overall survival (OS).